gryadka/js/README.md

-Gryadka is a minimalistic reliable master-master replicated consistent key/value layer on top of multiple instances of Redis.
+Gryadka is a minimalistic Paxos-based master-master replicated consistent key/value layer on top of multiple instances of Redis.
 Using 2N+1 Redis instances Gryadka keeps working when up to N instances become unavailable.